major/rhel7stig-sphinx/doc/source/medium.rst

 If "firewalld" and "tcpwrappers" are not installed, configured, and active, ask the SA if another access control program (such as iptables) is installed and active.
 Ask the SA to show that the running configuration grants or denies access to specific hosts or services.

-If "firewalld" is active and is not configured to grant access to specific hosts and "tcpwrappers" is not configured to grant or deny access to specific hosts, this is a finding.
+If "firewalld" is active and is not configured to grant access to specific hosts or "tcpwrappers" is not configured to grant or deny access to specific hosts, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~